abajwa-hw/search-demo/README.md

 ##### Other things to try

 - Create a Banana dashboard webapp.
-Banana should be accessible here http://sandbox.hortonworks.com:8983/solr/banana/src/index.html#/dashboard
+Banana should be accessible at the below, showing the default starting page http://sandbox.hortonworks.com:8983/solr/banana/src/index.html#/dashboard
 ![Image](../master/screenshots/banana.png?raw=true)